htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   and crashed when they had active jobs in the blkio controller.
   :jira:`1786`

+- condor_restd service in the htcondor/mini container no longer crashes on startup due to the `en_US.UTF-8` locale being unavailable.
+  :jira:`1785`

 - Forced condor_ssh_to_job to never try to use a Control Master, which would break ssh_to_job.
 Also raised the timeout for ssh_to_job which might be needed for slow WANs.